MasoudJTehrani/PCLA/README.md

 * Allows you to have multiple vehicles with different autonomous agents (requires high graphical memory).
 * Provides the next movement action computed by the chosen agent, which can then be used in any desired application.
 * Is fully compatible with the latest version of CARLA and independent of the Leaderboard’s specific CARLA version.
-* Includes **23** different high-performing ADAs trained with 31 distinct training seeds.
+* Includes **27** different high-performing ADAs trained with 24 additional training seeds.

 Paper available at <a href="https://dl.acm.org/doi/abs/10.1145/3696630.3728577">Foundations of Software Engineering</a>